Ma Yansong

+Ma Yansong (马岩松 (Mǎ Yánsōng)); is the principal architect and founder of MAD Architects, a global design practice with offices located in Los Angeles, Rome, and Beijing.
+Renowned for his bold designs, Ma has led MAD in the creation of many significant structures around the world, including the Lucas Museum of Narrative Arts, Harbin Opera House, Quzhou Stadium, FENIX Museum, The Yue Cheng Courtyard Kindergarten, Jiaxing Train Station, Shenzhen Bay Culture Park, One River North, and the Tunnel of Light.
+His design approach emphasizes a harmonious integration of urban landscapes, natural elements, and human experiences.

+He shares his knowledge as an adjunct professor and visiting professor at University of Southern California, Beijing University of Civil Engineering and Architecture and Tsinghua University.

 Early life and background

 Ma Yansong was born in Beijing in 1975.
-He graduated from the Beijing University of Civil Engineering and Architecture, and holds a master's degree in Architecture from Yale University.
+He holds a Master's Degree in Architecture from Yale University and a Bachelor's Degree from the Beijing University of Civil Engineering and Architecture.
 He is currently a professor at the Beijing University of Civil Engineering and Architecture.
-During his master's degree in Yale, he first received attention for his project "Floating Islands".
-He founded MAD Architects in 2004.
+During his master's degree at Yale, he first received attention for his project "Floating Islands".
+Ma Yansong founded MAD Architects in 2004.

 Design philosophy: Shanshui City

 The famous Chinese scientist Qian Xuesen proposed the concept of "Shanshui City" in the 1980s.
-In view of the emerging large-scale cement construction, he put forward a new model of urban development based on Chinese Shanshui spirit, which was meant to allow people to "stay out of nature and return to nature."
+Because of the emerging large-scale cement construction, he put forward a new model of urban development based on the Chinese Shanshui spirit, which was meant to allow people to "stay out of nature and return to nature."
 However, this idealistic urban concept was not put into practice.
 As the world's largest manufacturing base, a large number of soulless "shelf cities" appeared in contemporary China due to the lack of cultural spirit.
 Qian Xuesen pointed out that modern cities' worship of power and capital leads to maximization and utilitarianism.
 "Buildings in cities should not become living machines.
 Even the most powerful technology and tools can never endow the city with a soul."

 To Ma Yansong, Shanshui does not just refer to nature; it is also the individual's emotional response to the surrounding world.
-"Shanshui City" is a combination of city density, functionality and the artistic conception of natural landscape.
+"Shanshui City" is a combination of city density, functionality, and the artistic conception of natural landscape.
 It aims at composing a future city that takes human spirit and emotion at their cores.